CSS Changes Don’t Show Up

 In this Article

-If you are making changes to the CSS files on your site and you've cleared the WP Rocket cache, but you don't see the changes right away, it's because they are getting stuck in your browser's cache.
-You'll notice that no matter how many times you clear the WP Rocket cache, you still see the old file, and can only see the new one after clearing your own browser's cache.
+If you are making changes to the CSS files on your site and you've cleared the WP Rocket cache, but you don't see the changes right away, it can be due to the Used CSS from the Remove Unused CSS or if you don't use this feature, because your CSS files are getting stuck in your browser's cache.
+In that case, you'll notice that no matter how many times you clear the WP Rocket cache, you still see the old file, and can only see the new one after clearing your own browser's cache.

 For a more detailed information on how browser caching works, please read this article: